 Click for a DOWNLOADABLE ARTICLE READ

-In the 1790s, James Hoban was tasked with designing a house.
-You’d think not too difficult on first glance.
-Most houses of the time were simple, square and symmetrical.
-But this one was different.
+In the 1790s James Hoban was tasked with designing a house.
+You’d think not too difficult.
+At the time most houses were simple, square and symmetrical.
+But this one is different.

-It was set to become a symbol for the new nation and a home for the man tasked with creating a new world.
-The White House.
+It became a symbol for the new nation.
+The home of a man tasked with creating a new world.
+It became the White House.

 Washington’s President House —

 The revolution is finish, the Brits pushed out.
 General George Washington inaugurated as the first president of the brand new United States of America.
-A proud time after breaking from the then world’s power England.
+A proud time after breaking from the then world power of England.

 A contest was held for the best architect.
 Many designs submitted and one chosen.
-Drawn by an Irishman named James Hoban who created a powerful design based on the Leinster House in Dublin.
+The below was drawn by an Irishman named James Hoban.
+A powerful design based on the Leinster House in Dublin.

 A cornerstone laid in 1792 and many men put to work.
-Such an important work was handed down to enslaved and free African Americans and other immigrants, proving who really built the country.
+Such important work handed down to enslaved and free African Americans and other immigrants.

-8 years later and so began the first century as the United States.
+8 years later began the first century as the United States.
 George Washington is out of office.